-In 2017-2018, 89% of all regulated child care programs completed the report – an increase from 87% in 2016-2017.
-The 982 programs reporting represent 17,023 children younger than age five (approximately 56% of all Vermont children that age) and not enrolled in school, receiving full or part-time care.
+In 2018-2019, 95% of all regulated child care programs completed the report.
+The 997 programs reporting represent 17,822 children younger than age five (approximately 59% of all Vermont children that age) and not enrolled in school, receiving full or part-time care.
 A limitation of the data is that children may be enrolled in, and reported by, more than one child care program.

 For children younger than five years of age enrolled in Vermont regulated child care programs:

-- 4.0% were provisionally admitted (children that were not up-to-date on all required vaccines and did not have a signed exemption).
-In 2016-2017, the percentage was 4.8.
+- 3.5% were provisionally admitted (children that were not up-to-date on all required vaccines and did not have a signed exemption), a decrease from 4.0% in 2017-2018.

 - 0.2% had a medical exemption, the same percentage as school age children.